MyPortugalHoliday.com

 Discover Lisbon and its beautiful surroundings with this relaxed, week-long itinerary.
 Ideal for a first visit, you'll stay in one hotel all week and use the city’s excellent public transport to explore both its vibrant districts and the fascinating towns nearby.

-Day 1: Baixa & Alfama
+Day 1: Baixa & Alfama (Lisbon)

 Day 2: Belém & Alcântara

-A journey to the waterfront district of Belém to discover monuments from Portugal's Golden Age of Discovery.
-The afternoon can be spent exploring the repurposed industrial space of LX Factory in the neighbouring Alcântara district.
+Belém is the historic waterfront of Lisbon, filled with iconic monuments from Portugal's Golden Age of Discovery, such as the grand Jerónimos Monastery and the charming Belém Tower.
+The afternoon can be spent exploring the repurposed industrial space and artisan shops of LX Factory.

 Day 3: Príncipe Real, Bairro Alto & the Cristo Rei View